pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

         new CommandLineParser.OptionalFlag<>("p-", "PRIORITY", new PriorityParser());
 ```

-And then we can build our `CommandLineParser` like this:
+And then build your `CommandLineParser` like this:
 ```java
 private final CommandLineParser cmdParser = new CommandLineParser()
                                                 .addArgument(nameArg)
                                                 .putFlag(priorityFlag);
 ```

-Now, with the input string, all we need to do is to call:
+Now, with the input string, all you need to do is to call:
 ```java
 cmdParser.parse("\"Learn Task Tracker\" p-4");
 ```